 How Do I Rate?

-Most credit scores – including the FICO score and the latest version of the VantageScore – operate within the range of 301 to 850.
+Most credit scores – including the FICO score and VantageScore 3.0 – operate within the range of 300 to 850.
 Within that range, there are different categories, from bad to excellent.
+They generally look like this:

 - Excellent Credit: 750+